-Company should make a policy regarding authorized access to customers’ personal information.
-Personally Identifiable Information or PII should be visible only to authorized employees otherwise there may chances of information theft or disclosure to third party or hackers.
+The company should make a policy regarding authorized access to customers’ personal information.
+Personally Identifiable Information or PII should be visible only to authorized employees otherwise there may chance of information theft or disclosure to third parties or hackers.
 Unauthorized access should not be allowed when it comes to the sensitive information of the customers.

-It is imperative for the partners, vendors, software firms, and Email service providers to have similar controls like your company.
-Consider an example of marketing automation solution that is used for generating campaign and tracking.
+It is imperative for the partners, vendors, software firms, and Email service providers to have similar controls as your company.
+Consider an example of a marketing automation solution that is used for generating campaigns and tracking.
 The provider should have IP address blocking in order to prevent users outside the firewall from accessing customer data and Email addresses.
 Other IP address of outsiders will be locked out if they attempt to gain access to customer information.

 Approaching a lawyer is a great idea as your company could face million dollar lawsuits.
-Confirm that your lawyer has used proper language for website, documentation, and vendor contract.
-Besides, what are protection policies to prevent financial disaster and type of guarantee offer to customers?
+Confirm that your lawyer has used proper language for the website, documentation, and vendor contract.
+Besides, what are protection policies to prevent financial disaster, and what type of guarantees offered to customers?
 Make clear policy about the vendors’ obligations in case of breach occurs.

 Employees who are dealing with the sensitive information of the customers should be trained properly regarding the same.
 The employees should use two-factor authentication to access data in a secured environment.
 Employees who are logging from another location should enter a pass-code received on their mobile phone or have a security question in order to gain access to the customer information.
 Companies should have BYOD (Bring Your Own Device) policies that ensure the security of customer data.